-From footstools to coffee tables and everything in-between, once downloaded, you will have access to 2000 items to style with—literally our shopping dreams come to life.
-All it takes is a simple photo capture where you would like your new item to go, then you browse on the app for a 3D-rendered item, select, and insert into your photo.
-Once placed, you can easily shift, rotate, and change it to how you would style it in your own home.
-TechCrunch also notes that it stands apart from similar cut-and-place styling apps, using intuition to automatically scale the furniture within the image.
+From footstools to coffee tables and everything in-between, after downloading the IKEA Place app (which currently runs on iOS only), you will have access to 2000 items to style with—literally our shopping dreams come to life.
+Here's how it works: Take a photo with your Apple device of where you would like your new item to go, browse the app for a 3D-rendered item, select, and insert into your photo.
+Once you've placed your piece of digital furniture within the photo, you can easily shift, rotate, and change it to how you would style it in your own home.

 Cass Hall, customer experience manager at IKEA Australia adds, “Built on Apple’s new ARKit technology, IKEA Place is an important innovation for IKEA.
 IKEA is one of the first home furnishing brands in the world to bring this technology to people, which will shift the way we purchase furniture in the future.”